False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 • Proper reproductive management helps keep pseudo-pregnancy at bay.

-Pseudo-pregnancy can last as long as a real pregnancy - 140 to 150 days - before the "cloudburst" happens.
+Pseudo-pregnancy in ewes can last as long as a real pregnancy (140–150 days) before the "cloudburst" happens.
 Some ewes may stay in this state even longer if not treated!

 3. Pigs: The Rare But Real Imposters